Daniel-KM/Omeka-plugin-FileModify/README.md

 * Daniel Berthereau (see [Daniel-KM] on GitHub)

 First version of this plugin has been built for [École des Ponts ParisTech].
-Upgrade to 2.0 has been made for [École des Mines ParisTech].
+Upgrade to 2.0 has been made for [Mines ParisTech].

 Copyright
 ---------